tholu/php-packer/README.md

  * $script:           the JavaScript to pack, string.
  * $encoding:         level of encoding, int or string :
  *                    0,10,62,95 or 'None', 'Numeric', 'Normal', 'High ASCII'.
- *                    default: 62.
+ *                    default: 62 ('Normal').
  * $fastDecode:       include the fast decoder in the packed result, boolean.
- *                    default : true.
+ *                    default: true.
- * $specialChars:     if you are flagged your private and local variables
+ * $specialChars:     if you have flagged your private and local variables
  *                    in the script, boolean.
  *                    default: false.
  * $removeSemicolons: whether to remove semicolons from the source script.